antarctica/ops-data-store/README.md

 **WARNING:** Outputs from this project should not be relied upon for operational use without through scrutiny.

+In relation to operations that can performed by end-users vs. platform operators (MAGIC):

+- end-users cannot define new datasets (tables) themselves
+  - due to needing database permissions we can't yet assign safely
+- end-users cannot add, change or remove dataset fields (table columns) themselves
+  - due to schemas being defined within this project and risking inconsistencies due to ad-hoc, per-instance changes

+In all these cases, end-users will need to request changes are made by contacting someone from MAGIC.

+In relation to dataset [Permissions](#permissions), support for the following are not yet available:

+- creating and synchronising LDAP members to the database as postgres roles and users
+- running the Azure to LDAP group sync from a hosted environment (depends on a central LDAP user)

 ### Related projects

 This project is limited to the technical and operational aspects of providing a platform for hosting datasets.
 Other